LakeYS/Dishorde/README.md

 **See below for download links instructions on how to install the bot.
 Dedicated servers only.**

 # How it Works
-This script works by connecting to your server's admin console and monitoring it for chat messages.
+This script works by connecting to your server's console and monitoring it for chat messages.
 Messages are relayed to and from the server using Discord, allowing for communication between in-game players and Discord users.

 # Development and Support
 I will continue to keep this project up-to-date with new features and fixes whenever possible.
 If running v1.3.0 or higher, notifications for updates are displayed in the terminal.